getzlab/MutSig2CV/README.md

 * **Output directory**: Absolute path to the directory where MutSig will save its output.
 Will be created if necessary.
-NB: Any previous MutSig results in this directory will be overwritten!  <!-- A description of the output files and formats are in the following section, [Output Format] -->
+NB: Any previous MutSig results in this directory will be overwritten!
+A description of the output files and formats are in the following section, [Outputs](#output_format).

 * **Params file**: MutSig can take an optional parameters file, which allows for configuration of algorithm/run parameters.
 User-configurable options are in the following section, [MutSig Configuration](#config).